 Advantages of urine glucose monitoring

-- It is less painful than blood glucose monitoring — no finger pricks to collect blood!
+- It is less painful than blood glucose monitoring — no finger pricks to collect blood samples for testing.

-- Urine test strips are less costly than buying a blood glucose monitor and its test strips.
+- Urine test strips may be less costly than buying a blood glucose monitor and its test strips.